ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * It MUST include the Custom Problem Detail entry 'ace-groupcomm-error' registered in {{iana-custom-problem-details}} of this document.

-   This entry includes only one field, namely 'error-id'.
+   This entry is formatted as a CBOR map including only one field, namely 'error-id'.
 The map key for 'error-id' is the CBOR unsigned integer with value 0.
 The value of 'error-id' is a CBOR integer specifying the error occurred at the KDC.
 This value is taken from the 'Value' column of the "ACE Groupcomm Errors" registry defined in {{iana-ace-groupcomm-errors}} of this document.

    The CDDL notation {{RFC8610}} of the 'ace-groupcomm-error' entry is given below.